This is #13 in a series entitled, “So You Want to Adopt a Deaf Child?” There are many more just waiting to be written, completed and shared.

 To be linked with the other 12 start here.

-Yes, I have covered much of this in previous blog posts, beginning in June of 2014.
-But the ongoing day-to-day challenges and frustrations that our Signs for Hope families face, who have adopted children with deafness, mandate the need for this redundant post.
+Yes, I have covered much of this in previous blog posts.
+The ongoing day-to-day challenges and frustrations that our Signs for Hope families face, who have adopted children with deafness, mandate the need for this redundant post.

 This often comes from the new families who have adopted deaf children God connects to us sometimes on a daily basis and sometimes in crisis.